Hua-Zhou/Hua-Zhou.github.io/softwares/sparsereg/index.md

 ## SparseReg Toolbox for Matlab

 SparseReg toolbox is a collection of Matlab functions for sparse regressions.

-It is developed by Artin Armagan and myself.
+The toolbox is developed by [Hua Zhou](http://hua-zhou.github.io).
+Argin Armagan and David Dunson provide testing and invaluable feedback.

 ### Compatibility